jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 There are no personal problems that can't be solved by being honest with yourself.
 The challenge with self-honesty is that once you acknowledge the truth of a situation, you have only three potential responses:

-1. You do something to fix the problem and change the problematic future that would result otherwise.&nbsp;
+1. You do something to fix the problem and change the problematic future that would result otherwise.
-2. You do nothing, fully aware you're on a self-imposed path to destruction.&nbsp;
+2. You do nothing, fully aware you're on a self-imposed path to destruction.
 3. You do nothing because you believe things are okay or will change.

 Everything starts there.
 If you aren't honest with yourself about what you want, you're unlikely to get it.
 You'll be blown about by the circumstances of life because you don't have a plan.